Best AI Tools for Turning Excel Data Into PowerPoint Presentations in 2026

 Platforms built for organizations with existing data infrastructure and larger budgets.

 What it does: Natural language search interface on top of your data warehouse.
 Ask "what were top-selling products last quarter?" and get instant charts.
-Sage (their AI layer) generates SQL, validates it against your data model, and returns governed answers.
+Spotter (their agentic AI layer, which replaced the retired Sage) generates SQL, validates it against your data model, and returns governed answers.

 Strengths: